Why Should We Hire You? 10 Example Answers By Job Type [2020 Updated]

 Your Body Language Is Important When Answering This Interview Question

 When answering a question like this, it’s important that you focus on your delivery of the question.
 Meaning, your body language.
 The length of your answer is a core component to what makes you come off as prepared and confident vs. unprepared and lacking confidence.
 Your answer should always be between 60 - 90 seconds, or under 2 minutes.
 You should practice answering the question in advance so that you know you’re staying within this zone.
+Your hiring manager will pick up on all of these signals.

 But when you answer the question, it’s important you think through what your body language is saying, too.
 That means, be sure you are in a comfortable position, your hands are folded, you are making eye contact with the employer and you are presenting yourself as comfortable.
 This will exude confidence in the interview and when you’re answering.